-Mitchell E. Daniels, Jr. was unanimously selected by the Purdue Board of Trustees on Thursday, June 21, 2012, to be the university's 12th president.
-Daniels assumed that role in January 2013, at the conclusion of his term as Governor of the State of Indiana.
+Mitchell E. Daniels, Jr. became the 12th president of Purdue University in January 2013, at the conclusion of his second term as Governor of the State of Indiana.

-Daniels came to Purdue University at the conclusion of his term as the 49th governor of Indiana in 2004, in his first bid for any elected office.
-He was re-elected in 2008 to a second and final term, receiving more votes than any candidate for any public office in the state's history.
+Daniels came to Purdue University at the conclusion of his term as the 49th Governor of Indiana.
+He was elected Governor in 2004, in his first bid for any elected office.
+He was re-elected in 2008, receiving more votes than any candidate for any public office in the state's history.

 During his first term, Governor Daniels spearheaded a host of reforms aimed at improving the performance of state government.
 These changes and a strong emphasis on performance measurement have led to many state agencies, including the Bureau of Motor Vehicles, Department of Child Services and Department of Correction winning national awards.

 Governor Daniels' innovations include the 2006 lease of the Indiana Toll Road.
 This is the largest privatization of public infrastructure in the United States and generated nearly $4 billion for Major Moves, the state's record-breaking 10-year transportation and infrastructure program.
 The Healthy Indiana Plan was enacted in 2007 to provide healthcare coverage for uninsured Hoosier adults, and comprehensive property tax reforms in 2008 resulted in the biggest tax cut in Indiana history.
 Both initiatives received overwhelming bipartisan support, and Indiana remains among the states with the lowest property taxes in the nation.

 In 2011, under his guidance, Indiana passed the most sweeping education reforms in the country, including the nation’s first statewide school choice voucher program.
 Because of these reforms, Indiana is dramatically expanding charter schools, providing parents with more school choice, revising teacher evaluations and expanding full-day kindergarten funding.
 In 2010, he established WGU Indiana, a partnership between the state and Western Governors University aimed at expanding access to higher education for Hoosiers and increasing the percentage of the state's adult population with education beyond high school.

 Many other organizations have also recognized his leadership.
 In 2008, Governing magazine named him Public Official of the Year.
 In October 2010, Daniels received The Woodrow Wilson National Fellowship Foundation's inaugural Medal for Distinguished Service to Education for his efforts to reform education.
-In January 2011, the governor was one of three recipients selected to receive the first-ever Fiscy Award, presented for leadership and commitment to responsible financial stewardship by the non-partisan Fiscy Awards Committee.
-Daniels also received the "2011 Friend of the Family Award" from the Indiana Family Institute, which recognized him for his strong record of pro-family, pro-life and pro-faith actions taken as Indiana's chief executive.
+In January 2011, he was one of three recipients selected to receive the first-ever Fiscy Award, presented for leadership and commitment to responsible financial stewardship by the non-partisan Fiscy Awards Committee.
 In May 2012, the Manhattan Institute presented the governor with its Alexander Hamilton Award for his achievements in state government; including healthcare improvements, landmark education reforms and fiscal responsibility.

 The governor's conservation efforts have set aside record acreages of protected wetlands and wildlife habitats.
 In March 2011, Daniels was a recipient of the Wetland Conservation Achievement Award from the national conservation organization, Ducks Unlimited, for "making land conservation a top priority and for preserving thousands of invaluable acres across the state for future generations."
 In January 2012, he received the Chancellor Award for Conservation and Wildlife Protection from the Weatherby Foundation and in March 2012, he also was awarded the Theodore Roosevelt Award from the Indiana Wildlife Federation.
 His efforts earned him the nickname "The Teddy Roosevelt of Indiana" by the Nature Conservancy.

 Daniels received the Woodrow Wilson Award from Princeton University in February 2013.
 The award recognizes an alumnus whose career embodies the call to duty in Wilson's famous speech, "Princeton in the Nation's Service."
 He was also the recipient in June 2013 of the Bradley Prize from the Milwaukee-based Lynde and Harry Bradley Foundation.
 The award recognizes accomplishments that “strengthen American institutions.”
 In announcing the prize, the foundation stated that Daniels "established himself as an economic reformer who guided Indiana through the recession with a budget surplus and a firm foundation for economic growth."

 Daniels, who is also the author of the best-selling book "Keeping the Republic: Saving America by Trusting Americans," earned a bachelor's degree from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1971, and his law degree from Georgetown University in 1979.

-Governor Daniels and his wife Cheri have four daughters: Meagan, Melissa, Meredith and Maggie.
+President Daniels and his wife Cheri have four daughters, Meagan, Melissa, Meredith and Maggie, and six grandchildren.